yue-su/yue-su/README.md

 ### 💻 I'm working on

-Currently, I am working on a project that aims to migrate a company's website from WordPress to a JAM stack (Gatsby + Contentful).
+Currently, I am working on a project that aims to migrate a company's website from WordPress to a JAM stack (Gatsby + GraphQL + Contentful).

-The more I use Gatsby the more I appreciate the benefits in terms of server-side rendering.
-The loading speed is lightning fast ⚡, and there are tons of plugins that you can utilize for sourcing any type of content.
-It could be a Markdown file, a dropbox folder, or even a google sheet.

 Here is a [preview](https://elegant-curran-fa5b93.netlify.app/) of the website if you are interested.